aptech/docs/docs/CR-SpreadsheetReadSA.rst

    ::

-      //Will end the program and print an error message x = spreadSheetReadSA("nonexistent_file.xlsx");
+      // Will end the program and print an error message x = spreadSheetReadSA("nonexistent_file.xlsx");

    ::

-      //Turn error trapping on
+      // Turn error trapping on
       trap 1;
       x = spreadSheetReadSA("nonexistent_file.xlsx");

-      //Check to see if 'x' is a scalar error code if scalmiss(x);
+      // Check to see if 'x' is a scalar error code if scalmiss(x);
-         //Code to handle error case here
+         // Code to handle error case here endif;
-      endif;

-      //Turn error trapping off
+      // Turn error trapping off
       trap 0;

 .. seealso:: Functions :func:`scalerr`, :func:`error`, :func:`spreadSheetReadM`, :func:`spreadSheetWrite`